SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/12_unified_apparmor_nesting_strategy.md

 *   **Scalability:** The strategy should be able to accommodate a growing number of containers and a variety of use cases.
 *   **Single Source of Truth:** The `phoenix_lxc_configs.json` file should be the single source of truth for all container configurations.

-## 3. The `lxc-docker-nested` AppArmor Profile
+## 3. AppArmor Profiles

-To address the challenges of running Docker in a nested environment, we will introduce a new AppArmor profile named `lxc-docker-nested`.
+The Phoenix Hypervisor environment utilizes a set of specialized AppArmor profiles to provide tailored security policies for different container roles.
+The following profiles are available:

+### 3.1. `lxc-docker-nested`

 This profile is designed to be a secure baseline for nested Docker containers.

-### 3.1.
-Profile Content

 ```
 #include <tunables/global>